aditya-azad/candle-grey/README.md

 ![screenshot](screenshot.png)

 - A dark monochrome colorscheme for vim with a simple accent color
-- The primary purpose of these colors was to give an aesthetic look to vim while eleminating distracting colors
+- Give an aesthetic look to vim while eleminating distracting colors

 ### Installation